Seasonal Allergies: Symptoms, Causes and Natural Support Strategies

 Allergies occur when the immune system is malcoordinated.
 This can occur from some major bodily stressor that interferes with the natural maturity and function of the immune system.

-Due to environmental challenges early in life, many individuals never develop a normal immune response and are prone to allergic reactions throughout their life.
-Others encounter some sort of an immune insult during the course of their life that throws their immune system out of control.
+Due to environmental challenges early in life, many individuals never develop a normal immune response and are prone to allergic reactions throughout their lives.
+Others encounter some sort of an immune insult during their life that throws their immune system out of control.

 One of the most common issues is an altered gut microflora.
-The gut microflora is responsible for 70% of our bodies innate immune response (1, 2, 3).
-The natural makeup should help the body recognize between safe environmental particles (pollen, dust, weeds, etc.) and unsafe environmental particles (bad bacteria, bad yeast and viruses).
+The gut microflora is responsible for 70% of our body’s innate immune response (1, 2, 3).
+The natural makeup should help the body recognize between safe environmental particles (pollen, dust, weeds, etc.) and unsafe environmental particles (bad bacteria, bad yeast, and viruses).

 When the gut microflora is altered early in life it can create an immune malcoordination where the immune system is oversensitive to safe environmental particles.
 This may lead to seasonal allergies in some and autoimmunity and/or chronic inflammatory conditions such as asthma in others (4, 5, 6).